 The definition of a measure is a solution or an activity that can be implemented at a specific geographic site to address one or more planning objectives.
-In order to be considered as a project measure an activity:
+To be considered as a project measure an activity:

-- Could not be a part of the future without project condition, - Addresses one or more of the South Central Coast planning objectives; - Does not violate any of the South Central Coast planning constraints.
+- Could not be a part of the FWOP condition, - Addresses one or more of the South Central Coast planning objectives; - Does not violate any of the South Central Coast planning constraints.

 Measures listed in Section 3.2 were initially assumed to meet the definition of a project measure and were further assessed.
-Measures were categorized into three main categories: Structural, Nonstructural, and Natural and Nature based defined as:
+Measures were categorized into three main categories: structural, nonstructural, and natural and nature-based defined as:

-- Structural measures- constructed measures designed to counteract a flood event in order to reduce the hazard or to influence the course or probability of occurrence of the event. - Nonstructural measures- permanent or contingent measures applied to a structure and/or its contents that prevent or provide resistance to damage from flooding.
-Nonstructural measures differ from structural measures in that they focus on reducing consequences of flooding instead of focusing on reducing the probability of flooding. - Natural and Nature Based-measures- actions which work with or restore natural processes with the aim of wave attenuation and storm surge reduction.
+- Structural measures- constructed measures designed to counteract a flood event to reduce the hazard or to influence the course or probability of occurrence of the event. - Nonstructural measures- permanent or contingent measures applied to a structure and/or its contents that prevent or provide resistance to damage from flooding.
+Nonstructural measures differ from structural measures in that they focus on reducing consequences of flooding instead of focusing on reducing the probability of flooding. - Natural and nature-based-measures- actions which work with or restore natural processes with the aim of wave attenuation and storm surge reduction.

-The CEMVN team completed five iterations of the planning process between the project initiation and selection of the RP, as shown on Figures 3-2 and 3-3.
-Planning iterations require a CEMVN team to complete the entire planning process, a single step, or any portion of the planning process for the purposes of reducing uncertainty with each iteration.
+The USACE team completed multiple iterations of the planning process between the project initiation and selection of the RP, as shown on Figures 3-2 and 3-3.
+Planning iterations require a USACE team to complete the entire planning process, a single step, or any portion of the planning process for the purposes of reducing uncertainty with each iteration.
 Iterations repeat, elaborate, refine, correct, or complete a part of the planning process.
 SCCL planning iterations were a data driven process as such they differ from one another primarily with regard to the information that was utilized and the detail included in the measure evaluation.
-Iterations 1 - 4 evaluated measures separately to determine if each separable element was independently justified prior to combining into alternatives as required by ER 1105 2 100.
-Details regarding data utilized in each iteration is summarized in Figures 3-2 and 3-3 and associated technical appendices.
+Iterations one through four evaluated measures separately to determine if each separable element was incrementally justified prior to combining into alternatives as required by ER 1105 2 100.
+Details regarding data used in each iteration is summarized in Figures 3-2 and 3-3 and associated technical appendices.

-Alternatives were created following completion of iteration 4 using measures that were independently economically justified.
-Alternatives were further evaluated and compared to identify a Tentatively Selected Plan (TSP).
-The TSP is a preliminary identification of a preferred alternative, which is released and coordinated as part of the Draft Integrated Feasibility Report for public and agency review.
+Alternatives were created following completion of iteration four using measures that were incrementally economically justified.
+Alternatives were further evaluated and compared to identify a TSP.
+The TSP is a preliminary identification of a preferred alternative, which is released and coordinated as part of the draft integrated feasibility report for public and agency review.
 Evaluation and comparison of SCCL alternatives is presented in Section 4.
 Coordination communications and responses are provided in Appendix J:Public Involvement and Scoping.

-Following TSP, feasibility level of design phase, began with validation on the final array of alternatives.
-The Feasibility Level Design phase includes:
+Following the TSP, feasibility level of design phase began with validation on the final array of alternatives.
+The feasibility level design phase includes:

-- developing sufficiently detailed designs on the TSP in order to improve accuracy of implementation costs, engineering effectiveness, and economic benefits. - preparing the final feasibility report with identification of the agency recommendation. - completing a Cost Schedule Risk Analysis (CSRA).
+- developing sufficiently detailed designs on the TSP in order to improve accuracy of implementation costs, engineering effectiveness, and economic benefits. - preparing the final feasibility report with identification of the agency recommendation. - completing a cost schedule risk analysis.